-There are situations that can't necessarily offer enthusiastic consent, for example in sex work, and perhaps in some BDSM acts.
+There are situations that can't necessarily offer enthusiastic consent, for example in sex work.

 In these cases, I believe it's important to recognise what consent looks like in terms of negotiation, transaction, and the terms of consent.

-As an example, purchasing the services of a sex worker purchases you their time, but not a right to their body - that is something that they can negotiate, consent, and withdraw consent if they choose.
+As an example, purchasing the services of a sex worker purchases you their time, but not a right to their body at all- that is something that they can negotiate, consent, and withdraw consent if they choose always.

 This also brings up the discussion of privilege, and how certain situations might be appearing to be consensual but are in actual fact exploitative.